rusefi/rusefi_documentation/Hardware/microRusEFI/Hardware-microRusEFI-wiring.md

 | J16 | PD0 | CAN1_RX |

 Please refer to STM32F407 chip documentation for full list of alternative functions of GPIOs listed above.

+FAQ

+Q: Can I use temperature inputs for EGT?

+A: "temperature input" is a just an analog 0-5v input with a strong pull-down implied to use with a thermistor.
+Your EGT sensor is probably not a thermistor, your 0-5v output out of a conditioner would probably not be happy about the pull-up.